-This is the category most relevant to the Company.
-After initial recognition, interest-bearing borrowings are subsequently measured at amortized cost using the EIR method.
-Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.
+After initial recognition, interest-bearing borrowings are subsequently measured at amortised cost using the EIR method.
+Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.

-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the statement of profit and loss.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amortisation is included as finance costs in the statement of profit and loss.
 This category generally applies to borrowings.